-Under no circumstances should a parent send a child to school with any medicines or throat sweets without informing the school and completing the appropriate forms.
+Under no circumstances should a parent send a child to school with any medicines, eg throat sweets/tablets, without informing the school.
+These could cause a hazard to the child or to another child if found and swallowed.

 Storage and administration of medicines